nickdotht/plink-plonk/README.md

 # Plink Plonk
-A minimal sound debugger for web pages.
+A minimal auditory debugger for web pages.

 ## Screenshot